 Atorvastatin (Lipitor and generics), lovastatin (Mevacor and generics), rosuvastatin (Crestor and generics), simvastatin (Zocor and generics), pravastatin (Pravachol and generics), fluvastatin (Lescol and generics).These are the most popular and available statins medication prescribed today.

-Two statin.
-Cerivastatin and Baycol, were banned because they caused severe muscle breakdown, kidney damage and even death.
+Two statins.
+Cerivastatin and Baycol were banned because they caused severe muscle breakdown, kidney damage, and even death.
 It’s interesting to note those side effects didn’t show up in drug company pre-launch testing.
 Also interesting is that in the U.S. This one class of drug creates over 20 billion dollars of revenue for Big-Pharma annually.

 Report to him that you are experiencing discomfort with the side-effect of the medication and would prefer another approach than pharmaceutical drugs than statin and that you want a safer alternative treatment that is wildly availed in controlling cholesterol and poor circulation in preventing the risk of a possible heart attack or stroke.
 Because of cholesterol & calcium buildup in your arteries.

 Ask your Doctor about Chelation Therapy, that not only helps with cholesterol build-up but it also clears your arteries clean.
 Another very interesting alternative approach and all natural remedy that I`ve discovered on controlling cholesterol levels and is widely used by thousands of patients the product is called: Choleslo.
 The heart health product and very affordable compared to the high cost of Chelation Therapy treatments that is available in private clinics in the U.S and Canada.

 I thank you for leaving comments.
 I will continue to bring you and finding other subjects that will inspire you and encourage you to have a better understanding and a healthier life.